yyassif/lguide-ai/README.md

 ![Demo](demo.mp4)

+We were working on making a deployement in this link https://frontend-repo-iota.vercel.app/ but we got a bug with vercel

 ## Getting Started 🚀

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.